angelodesalves/mypetshop/README.md

 # ![Image of MyPetshop](https://raw.githubusercontent.com/angelodesalves/mypetshop/master/logo.png) MyPetshop

 This project is a technical challenge for eyemobile.
-* Technologies: It is based on CRA, using html, css and react (hooks);
+* Technologies: Based on CRA, using html, css and react (hooks);
-* Data control: It was decided to use useReducer (react hooks), because for the size of the project it would be rocket science to use Redux.
+* Data control: It was decided to use useReducer (React hooks) instead Redux, considering the project size.
 Another point is that it facilitates the maintainability of the project;
 * Design: Based on passed mockup, having as a prerequisite mobile compatibility.

 ## Desktop